snel-repo/ComputationThruDynamicsBenchmark/README.md

 There are three tasks implemented, ranging from simple to complex:
 1. NBFF: An extension of the 3-bit Flip-Flop from OTBB, this can be extended into higher dimensions for more complex dynamics.
 2. MultiTask: A version of the task used in recent papers by Yang and Driscoll, this task combines 15 simple cognitive tasks into a single task to look at how dynamical motifs can generalize across tasks.
-3. RandomTargetDelay: A musculoskeletal modeling and control engine (MotorNet) that we use to simulate a delayed RandomTarget reaching task (Codol et al.)
+3. RandomTarget: A musculoskeletal modeling and control engine (MotorNet) that we use to simulate a delayed RandomTarget reaching task (Codol et al.)

 ## Quick-Start:
 To get an overview of the major components of the code-base, only three scripts are necessary: